Guiding Your Students Into the Past Tense

-Today I would like to share with you an easy but effective "3 Step Guide" to introduce your students into the world of the Past Tense, but without having them to learn lots of new Past Tense verbs first.
+This is an easy but effective "3 Step Guide" to introduce your students to the world of the Past Tense, but without having them to learn lots of new Past Tense verbs first.

-Before we begin, I put a bunch of "time words" on the board, such as: YESTERDAY, 2 DAYS AGO, LAST FRIDAY, LAST WEEK and THIS MORNING and only briefly explain their meanings.
-(I use caps because they are easier to read from a distance)
+First put a handful of "time words" on the board, such as: YESTERDAY, 2 DAYS AGO, LAST FRIDAY, LAST WEEK and THIS MORNING and only briefly explain their meanings.

 These are the 3 steps I follow...

-STEP 1: First we play Dealer's Choice using only Yes, I did / No, I didn't questions.
+STEP 1: First we play Dealer's Choice using only Yes, I did / No, I didn't.

 Q. Did you watch TV yesterday?